NEW ZEALAND

 Tangaroa!
 Ka haruru!

-Baby!
-Potiki!1 The boy is crying for food!
+The boy is crying for food!

-And the whale be driven ashore
+drive the minke whale ashore

-As mother's food to make milk3 for the boy!
+as mother's food to make milk3 for the boy!

 Listen!
 The kumara is from the Great Cliffs of the Sun4